GetStream/stream-chat-swift-demo/README.md

 # Stream Chat Swift Demo

-This is the final project of the [Chat iOS With The Stream Swift SDK tutorial](https://getstream.io/chat/ios-chat/tutorial/).
+This is the final project of the [iOS Chat With The Stream Swift SDK tutorial](https://getstream.io/chat/ios-chat/tutorial/).

 ## Requirements